pulumi/docs/content/blog/copilot-lessons/index.md

 When building LLM-powered applications, it's tempting to throw every task at the model.
 Modern LLMs can generate code, format text, and create clickable links.
 But this approach carries hidden costs.

-Working on Copilot taught me a key lesson: let the LLM do what it does best, and use regular code for everything else.
+Working on Copilot taught us a key lesson: let the LLM do what it does best, and use good old imperative code for everything else.

 Take a seemingly simple feature: listing a user's Pulumi stacks with clickable links based on data from a backend API.
 Our first implementation used a complex prompt instructing the LLM to construct URLs in the format `app.pulumi.com/org/project/stack`.
 The prompt explained the format, provided examples, and asked the LLM to generate these links from JSON data it had.

 It worked - almost all of the time.
-But I was seeing occasional malformed URLs and more importantly, this was burning input tokens (and money) on a complicated prompt and having an AI construct strings that could be deterministically generated.
+But we were seeing occasional malformed URLs and more importantly, this was burning input tokens (and money) on a complicated prompt that made AI construct strings that could be deterministically generated.

 The solution was straightforward: generate the full links in the backend service and include them directly in the context.
 The LLM then needs no instructions on how to create them.
-Simple stuff, but it gave faster responses, perfect URLs, and lower costs.
+Simple stuff, but it gave faster responses, perfect URLs, at a lower cost.

 When you find yourself writing elaborate prompts to handle structured data transformations, stop and ask: Could traditional code do this better?
 Could this be decomposed so that the LLM does less?

 To validate this approach, we tested Copilot ourselves to see what worked.

-## Copilot in Action: Real-World DogFooding
+## Copilot in Action: Real-World dogfooding

-The internal testing phase taught me invaluable lessons about how people would actually use the tool.
-I watched our team try Copilot in their daily work, and three common use cases emerged:
+The internal testing phase taught us invaluable lessons about how people would actually use the tool.
+We watched our team try Copilot in their daily work, and three common use cases emerged:

 **Debugging Deployments:** One of the first questions our internal users asked was, 'Why did my latest infrastructure deployment fail?'
 LLMs clearly excel at summarization, and extracting a clear natural language explanation from stack traces and logs is a clear win.

 **Understanding Complex Infrastructure:** Copilot helped our engineers gain insights into Pulumi's own infrastructure.
 Asking, 'How many resources are in production?'
 'What expensive compute is running' or 'What version are the EKS clusters in EU?" shows the value of allowing users to express infrastructure questions in natural language.

 **Generating Code:** One of the first queries logged was, 'I want a static website on AWS behind a CloudFront CDN.'
-Another was a Solutions Engineers, tasked with demonstrating Pulumi's CrossGuard policy engine to a prospect, asking Copilot to generate policy code.
+Another came from a Solutions Engineer, tasked with demonstrating Pulumi's CrossGuard policy engine to a prospect, asking Copilot to generate policy code.

 These early experiences showed the value of Copilot.
 But they also revealed the need for a systematic approach to handling diverse user queries.
 This led to the development of what we call skills.